 The app also includes additional tools that make it easy to establish an aesthetic and create shareable content.
 However, Canva's premium platform lacks a wide range of photo editing tools and filters like those found in PhotoDirector's library.

 - Beginner-friendly creative hub

 Instagram users worldwide love VSCO's simplified, user-friendly mobile editing app for a variety of reasons.
-The app includes all the essential editing tools you need to customize photos, plus a few advanced features.
+The app includes all the essential editing tools to customize photos and a few advanced features.
 You can create and save custom filters to suit your taste, too.

 - Dozens of customizable filters and presets